Drakovek/MetadataMagic/README.md

     mm-error --missing-fields [directory]

-The `--missing-fields` allows you to search for `.cbz` and `.epub` archives that do not contain information for a specific metadata field.
+The `--missing-fields` allows you to search for `.cbz`, `.epub`, and `.mkv` archives that do not contain information for a specific metadata field.
 When you run this command, you will be prompted for which metadata field to search for:

     [T] Missing title
     [A] Missing artist